MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 The main types of authentication scenarios are as follows:

-* [User authentication](index.md#user-authentication): Verifies the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](#user-authentication): Verifies the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.

-* [Application authentication](index.md#application-authentication): Verifies the identity of an application that needs to access resources without human intervention by using configured credentials.
+* [Application authentication](#application-authentication): Verifies the identity of an application that needs to access resources without human intervention by using configured credentials.

 * [On-behalf-of authentication](#on-behalf-of-authentication): Allows an application to obtain an Azure AD access token from another application and use it to access Azure Data Explorer.

+* [Single page application (SPA) authentication](#single-page-application-spa-authentication): Allows web applications built as client-side single-page applications with JavaScript or a SPA framework such as Angular, Vue, and React to sign in users and get tokens to access Azure Data Explorer.

 > [!IMPORTANT]
 > We recommend using the [Kusto client libraries](../api/client-libraries.md) for user and application authentication, which simplify the authentication process.
 However, for on-behalf-of authentication, follow the process described in the [On-behalf-of authentication](#on-behalf-of-authentication) section.